PDE4 Inhibitors and Methylxanthines

 How do methylxanthines work?

-In the past, methylxanthines were a common treatment for COPD.
-The way they work is not exactly understood, but their effect is to reduce swelling in the airways and relax the bands of muscles around them.
-The most common type of methylxanthine is called theophylline.1,3
+Methylxanthines reduce swelling in the airways and relax the bands of muscles around the airways.
+The most common type of methylxanthine is called theophylline.6

-What common side effects are linked to methylxanthines?
+What are the possible side effects of methylxanthines?

 • Nausea